paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 ### Q12: How do you know records are missing (not just withheld)?

-The Australian Information Commissioner conducted extensive searches in response to FOI requests and issued a formal decision ([2025] AICmr 54) confirming that TGA implementation records for the Plan do not exist.
+The Australian Information Commissioner requsted extensive searches in response to FOI requests and issued a formal decision ([2025] AICmr 54) confirming that TGA implementation records for the Plan do not exist.
 This finding resulted from OAIC-directed searches conducted by two senior TGA officers covering 531 TRIM containers and reviewing 2,218+ pages.
 This is not FOI obstruction—the Commissioner independently verified through departmental searches that the records are genuinely absent.

 ### Q13: What did the Information Commissioner find?